mmiranda222/.statsuite/content/using-de/viewing-data/preview-table/_index.md

 For more information see [coded attributes displayed as flags](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-configuration/#coded-attributes-returned-as-flags)

 **Notes**
-Displays a star icon '*' at the appropriate places.
+Displays a star icon `*` at the appropriate places.
 The related attribute values are displayed on mouse-over in a tooltip bubble.
-For more information (including on **at which level the star icon '*' is displayed**) see [attributes displayed as notes](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/preview-table/footnotes/)
+For more information (including on **at which level the star icon `*` is displayed**) see [attributes displayed as notes](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/preview-table/footnotes/)

 **Side panel**
-Displays an information icon '(i)' at the appropriate places.
+Displays an information icon `(i)` at the appropriate places.
 The related attribute and referential metadata values are displayed on mouse-over in an information side panel.
 For more information see [information side panel](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/preview-table/information-panel).

 The following optional Data Explorer (DE) configuration parameters (see [here](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-configuration/#coded-and-uncoded-attributes-returned-as-notes) how to be configured) can be used to define the way to display attributes within the scope of a Data Explorer (note that the content represents examples):